ethanSE/bikeBagProject2/README.md

   • in admin route overlay user input and user's photo for verification of user input prior to construction. allow admin to tweak design before production or contact customer
   • get some more experience with web development and see if any companies are interesting in implementing a similar solution

-This project is still in development and I have a couple of other deadlines to meet in the near future.

 ## Support and contact details

 _contact Ethan Samuels-Ellingson at ethansamuelsellingson@gmail.com _